 If, for example, the search that turned up the drugs you are accused of possessing violated your Fourth Amendment rights, none of the evidence collected in that illegal search can be introduced in the case as evidence.
 Without that evidence, the charges against you may be dropped.

 Even if you believe the case against you is strong, there are still many things our firm can do to aid you in avoiding devastating penalties.
 In Marion, Hernando and Citrus counties, for example, there is a court-supervised program called Drug Court that will allow you to participate in drug treatment rather than face incarceration.

 Anyone who is convicted of a narcotics charge in Florida will have his or her driver’s license suspended for at least one year.
 If you participate in Drug Court, however, you may be able to retain your license.

-If you meet the criteria for these programs, J. Melanie Slaughter will advocate strongly on your behalf with the court officials who make Drug Court eligibility decisions in this state.
+If you meet the criteria for these programs, J. Melanie Slaughter P.A. will advocate strongly on your behalf with the court officials who make Drug Court eligibility decisions in this state.
 It is vitally important to act as quickly as you can to protect your rights.
-Call J. Melanie Slaughter, P.A., in Ocala at 352-414-5945 today to set up a consultation.
+Call J. Melanie Slaughter P.A., in Ocala at 352-414-5945 today to set up a consultation.